croquet/multiblaster/README.md

 https://croquet.io/multiblaster

 * open this URL to create a new session
+* use arrow keys to move, and space bar to shoot
+* on phones, drag up/left/right to move, and tap to shoot
 * to join the same session, scan the QR code in the lower left
 * or share the session URL